 - Hamburg Christmas Market – Christmas Markets in Hamburg Website

-- Berlin Christmas Market – Website Use our 3-Day Berlin Itinerary to experience the sights of the city.
+- Berlin Christmas Market – Website Use our 3-Day Berlin Itinerary to experience the best sights while you’re there!

 - Munich Christmas Market – Website Use our Munich Self-Guided Walking Tour to explore the city.

 - Amsterdam Christmas Market – Yes, we know it’s in the Netherlands, but see why we think you should check out Amsterdam at Christmas!

 Find more info about German Christmas Markets on the Germany Tourism Website.

 We have highlighted the Top Christmas Market Frankfurt Activities, but there is a lot more to Planning A Trip to Europe!
 Travelers visiting Frankfurt during Christmas time also need to plan how to get there, where to stay in Frankfurt for Christmas market fun and what to pack for the trip.

 We are covering the basics by sharing our top tips, but you will need to keep track of the details.
 We recommend using our Printable Travel Planner – so that nothing falls through the cracks!